rocky-linux/documentation/docs/guides/automation/cronie.md

 update: 2021-10-26
 ---

-## Prerequisite
+## Prerequisites

 * A computer running Rocky Linux
 * Know how to use your favorite editor to change the configuration file in the command line environment (this article will use `vi`)
-* You have understood the basic knowledge of bash, python or other scripting or programming tools, and expect to run the script automatically
+* You have understood the basic knowledge of bash, python, or other scripting or programming tools and expect to run the script automatically
 * You have connected to your computer by SSH (it can be root user or ordinary user with UID greater than 1000)

 ## `cron` introduction

-GNU/Linux provides the *cron* system, which is a time-based `cron` jobs program for automated processes.
-It is not hard, but quite powerful.
-Want a script or program to run at 5 PM every day? `cron` can do it.
+GNU/Linux provides the *cron* system, a time-based `cron` jobs program for automated processes.
+It is not hard but quite powerful.
+Do you want a script or program to run at 5 PM daily? `cron` can do it.
 There are different branches (or variants) of `cron`, which have the same functions.
-This document uses **cronie** and the version is 1.5.2.
-You can click [here](https://github.com/cronie-crond/cronie) to find the latest version and update log.
+This document uses **cronie**, and the version is 1.5.2.
+Click [here](https://github.com/cronie-crond/cronie) to find the latest version and update the log.

 ## `cronie` description